The Show Must Go On (Pink Floyd song): Recording and lyrics

-After this, the line "There must be some mistake..." starts.
+After this, the line "There must be some mistake..." appears.

 The full song was performed live in concert, and as such appears on Is There Anybody Out There?
 The Wall Live 1980–81.
-It was also included on Waters' 2010-2013 solo Wall tour, and is included in the concert film and album of that tour.
+It was also included on Waters' 2010-2013 solo Wall tour, the concert film, and the album of that tour.

-It's the only song from the album which Waters does not perform any kind of instrument and vocal, although his voice is audible on unofficially released recordings of the demo.
-He is heard singing a verse that was cut from the final version and has never been played live, located right before David Gilmour's bridge:
+It is the only song from the album on which Waters does not perform any instrument or vocal, although his voice is on unofficially released recordings of the demo.
+He is singing a verse that was cut from the final version and has never been played live, located right before David Gilmour's bridge: